 Sydney is full of beautiful surprises, and Auburn Botanic Gardens is one of those.
 It has one of the most beautiful Japanese gardens in Sydney, a fauna reserve, a playground, maze, picnic areas and more.

-Japanese Garden Auburn Cherry Blossom Festival 2019
+Japanese Garden Auburn Cherry Blossom Festival 2019: now finished

 In Japanese culture, the cherry blossom symbolises the fragility of life and its beauty.
 The festival focuses on the Japanese Culture and old and modern Traditions.